-The Government of Newfoundland and Labrador has awarded a total of $108,980 to seven research projects through the 2015 Newfoundland and Labrador Healthy Aging Research Program (NL-HARP), a funding opportunity administered by the Newfoundland and Labrador Centre for Applied Health Research to support research that aligns with the Provincial Healthy Aging Framework.
-Since its inception in 2008, NL-HARP has provided close to $1.1 million in support of research into healthy aging.
+Seven research projects have been awarded a total of $87,500 through the Newfoundland and Labrador Healthy Aging Research Program (NL-HARP), funded by the Government of Newfoundland and Labrador.
+This opportunity, administered by the Newfoundland and Labrador Centre for Applied Health Research, supports research that aligns with the Provincial Healthy Aging Framework.
+We congratulate this year’s winners.

 Health system decision makers in NL recognize the burden that Type 2 Diabetes (T2D) places on both the individual and on the healthcare system.
 By focusing on prevention, they hope to improve population health in the province and to reduce the costs required to manage this chronic disease.
 In an effort to help decision makers develop prevention strategies based on reliable evidence, the Contextualized Health Research Synthesis Program (CHRSP) identified and reviewed the best available scientific and economic evidence on the clinical and cost effectiveness of approaches that aim to reduce T2D incidence.

 The 2016-17 round of NLCAHR’s Annual Awards Program has been temporarily suspended while further analysis of our budgetary situation is being undertaken.
 Any subsequent updates will be posted on our website and communicated by e-bulletin.

 The Dr. H. Bliss Murphy Cancer Care Foundation, the Government of Newfoundland and Labrador, and Eastern Health have funded five research projects under the final competition for research funding following from the Cameron Inquiry.
 The fund, Enhancing Health Care in NL, administered by NLCAHR, was established to support increased research and evaluation activities aimed at improving healthcare for patients in this province, including those with cancer.